TChukwuleta/BTCPayServerPlugins/Plugins/BTCPayServer.Plugins.ShopifyPlugin/README.md

 If you are a developer or would love to have your own instance, you would need to create and deploy your own application.
 ##### Prerequisite:
- 1. Database (postgresql)
- 2. Cloud/Server instance to deploy your shopify application
+1. Cloud/Server instance to deploy your shopify application
- 3. Shopify plugin installed in your BTCPay instance
+2. Shopify plugin installed in your BTCPay instance

 ##### Guidelines
 1. To begin, create a [shopify partner account](https://www.shopify.com/partners)